HubSpot/cms-js-building-block-examples/docs/reference.md

 }
 ```

-- You can now `import styled from 'styled-components/macro';` and use it as you would the main `styled-components` import.
+- You can now `import styled from 'styled-components';` and use it to style your components.

 ### styled-jsx

-Similar to `styled-components`, [`styled-jsx`](https://github.com/vercel/styled-jsx) can be used with a registry. `styled-jsx` supports a macro pattern, but since the API deviates from the original, the HubSpot platform includes the native Babel plugin so the macro isn't necessary.
 Steps to use `styled-jsx` are:

 - Add a dependency on `styled-jsx` to your `package.json`
 - Create a registry component using the [server side rendering](https://github.com/vercel/styled-jsx#server-side-rendering) API and [`useServerInsertedHtml()`](#useserverinsertedhtml).
 The example includes a `StyledJSXRegistry.jsx` to refer to or use.